terrymacdonald/DisplayMagician/README.md

 <p align="center"><a href="https://github.com/terrymacdonald/DisplayMagician/releases/latest"><img src="READMEAssets/gh-download.png"/></a></p>

 **NOTE** - This version of DisplayMagician uses all video card libraries at once.
-This makes it much more likely to detect your display layout, and should make it more reliable!
+This makes it much more likely to detect your display layout, and should make it much more reliable!

 ## What it does